siddhi523/Reverse_Linkedlist/README.md

 	+ Main.java: It contains the code.
 	+ testCases.txt: It contains 10 test cases to check the working of code.
 + README.md: Instructions to run and test this program.
++ output.jpg: Contains output of the program for all test cases.

 ### How to run this project
 - Install java from [here](https://www.oracle.com/in/java/technologies/javase-jdk15-downloads.html)